Mülchi: History

 Mülchi is first mentioned in 1302 as Mulnhein.

 The village was originally owned by the Count of Buchegg.
 During the 14th century the village and the local low court were owned by a succession of Bernese patricians including the von Greyerz, Leissigen, Esche and Stettler families.
 At the same time, several religious organizations owned rights or properties.
 In 1488 Bern acquired half of the court of Mülchi from the college of canons of the city's cathedral.
-The city acquired the rest of the court when the canton adopted the Protestant Reformation and secularized Interlaken Abbey.
+The city acquired the rest of the court when the canton adopted the Protestant Reformation and secularized Interlaken Monastery.
 The high court over the village was in Zollikofen until 1803 when it was assigned to the court of Fraubrunnen.

-The village was destroyed by a fire in 1773, but was rebuilt soon there after.
+The village was destroyed by a fire in 1773, but was rebuilt soon thereafter.

 Mülchi has always belonged to the parish of Messen.
 It formed a school district with the neighboring municipalities of Etzelkofen and Limpach in 1982.